-- 38. I find that the documents relevant to your request contain some material which is irrelevant to your FOI request.
+- 45. I find that the documents relevant to your request contain some material which is irrelevant to your FOI request.
 I have withheld or deleted that material accordingly.
-These deletions are detailed in the documents released. - 39.
-The material deleted under s.22(1)(a)(ii) comprises: - the names of Departmental non-Senior Executive Service staff (although position titles have been released).
-The intended deletion of this information was advised to you on 20 April 2016 and you did not raise any objections.
+These deletions are detailed in the document released. - 46.
+The material deleted under s.22(1)(a)(ii) comprises: - information relevant to retrieval of the information from systems for the purpose of managing this FOI request; and - direct contact details of Departmental staff and the names of non-Senior Executive Service staff (although position titles have been released).
+The intended deletion of this information was advised to you on 20 October 2015 and you did not raise any objections.

-Authorised decision maker

-Department of Immigration and Border Protection
+Authorised decision maker Department of Immigration and Border Protection

 Email: foi@border.gov.au